tensorflow/java/README.md

 - `linux-x86_64-gpu`: Linux platforms on Intel/AMD chips with Cuda GPU support
 - `linux-arm64`: Linux platforms on Arm chips
 - `macosx-arm64`: MacOS X platforms on Apple Silicon chips
-- `windows-x86_64`: Windows platforms on Intel/AMD chips (v1.1.0 and earlier)

 Binaries for `macosx-x86_64` are available for TF-Java 1.0 series releases and earlier, they were dropped from TF-Java 1.1 and newer as they are no longer supported or released by Google.
+Binaries for `windows-x86_64` are available for TF-Java 1.1 and earlier, they were dropped for the 1.2 release and newer as the native binaries are no longer supported or released by Google.

 For example, for building a JAR that uses TensorFlow and is targeted to be deployed only on Linux systems with no GPU support, you should add the following dependencies: